agrc/forklift/readme.md

 - `email` - An object containing `fromAddress`, `smptPort`, and `smtpServer` for sending report emails.
 - `hashLocation` - The folder location where forklift creates and manages data.
 This data contains hash digests that are used to check for changes.
 Referencing this location within a pallet is done by: `os.path.join(self.staging_rack, 'the.gdb')`.
 - `notify` - An array of emails that will be sent the summary report each time `forklift lift` is run.
-- `poolProcesses` - The number of parallel processes forklift will use when git cloning/pulling repositories.
 - `repositories` - A list of github repositories in the `<owner>/<name>` format that will be cloned/updated into the `warehouse` folder.
 - `sendEmails` - A boolean value that determines whether or not to send forklift summary report emails after each lift.
 - `servers` - An object describing one or more production servers that data will be shipped to.
 See below for more information.